Table of contents

 Equipment operators are one such group.
 They typically receive in-depth training on appropriate operating procedures, basic troubleshooting, and best practices for safe equipment use relevant to the machines they’ll be working with.
 However, the day might come when an operator ends up working on a machine they haven’t been adequately trained for.
 Sometimes this situation arises as a result of short staffing or unexpected absences.
 Other times emergencies come up that require quick remediation with available staff who might not necessarily have the expertise that your most experienced operators have.

 One solution is to ensure that you have enough trained operators to allow for flexibility during staff shortage emergencies.
 If possible, all of your operators should have some training on every piece of equipment—even assets they don’t typically work with.

 Most importantly, never allow an operator to use equipment they are not qualified to run.
 Not only will this help to reduce operational errors, but in some industries, it’s imperative for regulatory compliance.
 The Occupational Safety and Health Administration (OSHA) sets regulations for operator training requirements for certain types of equipment and for general occupational safety.
 It’s up to you, however, to know the regulations applicable to your industry and ensure that you have adequate compliance procedures in place.

 Cause #2: Failure to perform preventive maintenance

 Most equipment requires regular maintenance for optimal performance, but too often, preventive maintenance is the first task to go when you’re short-staffed and overwhelmed.
-It’s easy to brush off regular maintenance when things seem to be running just fine, and many companies work under the assumption that experienced workers will identify impending trouble before equipment fails entirely.
+It’s easy to brush off regular maintenance when things seem to be running just fine, and many companies work under the assumption that experienced workers will identify impending trouble before total equipment failure.